WPEngine Is All Set To Increase The Price

 The best thing I see is the free CDN which previously costed $19/month.

 At last they did it, people at WPEngine have included a free migration process with every plan.
 The price hike is acceptable keeping these points in mind.
+If you can’t agree with this, you may want to look at these WordPress hosting alternatives.

 Do share your views on this change in the comments section below.